gsomgsom/blog/posts/downwell-trails.md

 end
 ```

-And so whenever a `GameObject` instances has its `dead` attribute set to `true`, it will automatically get removed from the `game_objects` list.
+And so whenever a `GameObject` instance has its `dead` attribute set to `true`, it will automatically get removed from the `game_objects` list.
 One of the important things to note here is that we're going through the list backwards.
 This is because in Lua, whenever something is removed from a list it gets resorted so as to leave no `nil` spaces in it.
-This means that if object `1` and `2` need to be deleted, if we go with a normal forwards loop, object `1` will be deleted, the list will be resorted and now object `2` will be object `1`, but since we already went to the next iteration, we'll need get to delete the original object `2` (because it's in the first position).
+This means that if object `1` and `2` need to be deleted, if we go with a normal forwards loop, object `1` will be deleted, the list will be resorted and now object `2` will be object `1`, but since we already went to the next iteration, we'll not get to delete the original object `2` (because it's in the first position now).
 To prevent this from happening we go over the list backwards.

 To test if this works out we can bind the deletion of a single instance we created to a mouse click ([`love.mousepressed`](https://love2d.org/wiki/love.mousepressed)):